-Practicing mindfulness in the workplace is becoming increasingly popular as people recognize the benefits of this practice.
+Practicing mindfulness in the workplace is becoming popular as people recognize its benefits.
 How can mindfulness help in the workplace?

 This practice is known to improve focus, reduce stress and anxiety, and promote a sense of calm and well-being in the workplace.